sketchplugins/plugin-directory/README.md

 - [Comma](https://github.com/margusholland/comma), by Margus Holland: Sketch plugin for text modifications
 - [Compo](https://github.com/romashamin/compo-sketch), by Roman Shamin: Makes it easier to work with interface components in Sketch
 - [Composite SVG](https://github.com/alanfraneo/svg-composite), by Alan Francis: A Sketch plugin to create a composite SVG file from sketch artboards
+- [Connection Flow Arrows](https://github.com/faridsabitov/Sketch-Connection-Flow-Arrows), by Farid Sabitov: Plugin for generating easy to use connection flow arrows in Sketch
 - [Content Generator](https://github.com/timuric/content-generator-sketch-plugin), by Timur Carpeev: Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc.
 - [Contrast](https://github.com/romannurik/Sketch-Contrast#readme), by Roman Nurik: A Sketch plugin to show a pass/fail type contrast report.
 - [Convert To Grayscale](https://github.com/mheesakkers/sketch-plugin-convert-to-grayscale), by Misha: A simple Sketch plugin to convert selected shapes to grayscale colors